navigation bar

 "The Chute", at about 12.3 miles, is tricky but fun.
 In summer months it will be clogged with tubers, so exercise caution.
 The channel is self-evident.
 Paddle hard and avoid the rocks on either side.
 The big rapids are all between First Crossing and Gruene Crossing.
 At First Crossing are the piers of an old low water bridge.
 The second channel from the left is generally best for getting past first crossing.
 About 1/4 mile below First crossing is Hueco Springs Rapid, a solid Class III drop with a big sucker hole to the left and behind a huge boulder in the middle of the channel.
 The safe route is to the far left side, but the fun ride is right through the rapid just left of the rock.
 Canoes should have adequate flotation.
 Avoid hitting the big rock, and watch out for that hole!
 Next is Slumber Falls located about 1/2 mile below First Crossing.
 The fun run is to the far right, down a right turn drop of about 2 feet, followed by a hard left turn into a rock garden.
 At adequate water levels the Falls can be run near the center, but rocks and trees make the path tricky, so exercise proper caution.
 The water through Slumber Falls is generally fast moving, so be prepared to swim if you do not negotiate this one correctly.

 Clutter and Rock Garden Rapid, about 2 miles below First Crossing, is very tricky.
 Enter on the far left, turn slightly right, and paddle like your life depends upon it because it does!
 The drop is several feet on a gradient, but there are two boulders in the middle of the channel which should be avoided at all costs.
 If you have to hit one of them, then hit the lower one dead center and catch air going over it!
 The river turns to the left after exiting Clutter and Rock.
 At 3.5 miles below First Crossing is Gruene Rapid, a rock garden leading to the Gruene Crossing low water bridge.
-It is a fast and fun rapid, but you need to avoid being swept under the bridge, especially at high water levels You can take out or portage along either bank, but the property is privately owned by outfitters, so fees may be required for taking out.
+It is a fast and fun rapid, but you need to avoid being swept under the bridge, especially at high water levels You can take out or portage along either bank, but the property is privately owned by outfitters, so fees may be required for access there.

 River Access Points

 Access is VERY limited at most crossings, and the availability of public parking is almost non-existent.
 Please be considerate of others when accessing the river, and always park your vehicles where they do not block river access for others.
 Never park on private property without securing permission from landowners.
 Avoid parking on public right-of-ways, as this will get your car towed and ticketed!
+Additional access to those listed may be available for a small fee from any of the numerous outfitters located along the river from Sattler to New Braunfels.

 Campgrounds and accommodations

 There are numerous commercial campgrounds available all along this reach of the Lower Guadalupe River.
 However, between June 1 and Labor Day advance reservations are strongly recommended.
 Conventional accommodations are also available in Sattler, Startzville and New Braunfels.
 Most of the campgrounds along this reach of the river do not allow private boats on their property.
+Camping, parking, access and shuttles may not be available from commercial outfitters during the season between Memorial Day weekend and Labor Day weekend unless reservations are made well in advance.

 Liveries, outfitters and shuttle services